sparkbitpl/sparkson/README.md

 `@ArrayField` accepts and additional parameter - type of the array elements.
 Without this parameter Sparkson would not be able to validate the type of the array elements.

+`@RawJsonField` is used for unstructured data. `@RawJsonField` cast the json to the desired type - it does not use desired type's constructor.
+That means it's not possible to call methods on an argument deserialized using `@RawJsonField`.

 Parsing
 -----
 Now, we can parse the service response in the following way: